 As a Michigan estate-planning attorney, Mr. Abraham engages in close and careful consultation with his clients so that he prepares documents that are custom fit for each client’s particular situation.
 Matthew prepares his clients’ estate planning documents so they will accurately and effectively speak to their wishes and goals.

-The Michigan probate process is designed to transfer the property of someone who has passed away (in legalese, a “decedent”).
-Apart from transferring property, the Michigan probate process also handles any debts or taxes that are owed by the decedent’s estate.
-Probate administration in Michigan involves numerous legal filings and a number of other responsibilities.
+The Michigan probate estate process is designed to transfer the property of someone who has passed away (in legalese, a “decedent”).
+Apart from transferring property, the Michigan probate process also handles any debts or taxes that are owed by the decedent’s probate estate.
+Probate estate administration in Michigan involves numerous legal filings and a number of other responsibilities.

 Law Offices of Matthew J. Abraham, PC